 9.4 Complaints concerning invoices must be submitted in writing within eight (8) days from receipt of the invoices.
-In the absence of a written objection against the invoice within that period, the invoice shall be deemed to correctly reflect the transactions with the user.
+In the absence of a written objection against the invoice within that period, the invoice shall be deemed to correctly reflect the transactions with the supplier.

 9.5 After expiry of the terms referred to in this article, the principal will be deemed to have approved the products delivered or the invoice, respectively.
-As from that date, complaints will no longer be accepted by the user.
+As from that date, complaints will no longer be accepted by the supplier.

 9.6 Any visible deficiencies/defects and/or damage must be notified by the customer on the consignment note or the delivery document.
 If the goods have been received on delivery without comments on the consignment note or the receipt as regards damaged goods, package and/or the external state of packaging, they will be regarded as having been delivered in good and undamaged condition.

-9.7 A complaint must at least contain and extensive and accurate description of the defect as well as a statement describing any other facts from which it may be deduced that the goods delivered by the user and the goods rejected by the principal are the same.
+9.7 A complaint must at least contain and extensive and accurate description of the defect as well as a statement describing any other facts from which it may be deduced that the goods delivered by the supplier and the goods rejected by the principal are the same.

 9.9 Complaints pertaining to a part of the products delivered will not constitute a reason to reject the entire shipment, unless the batch delivered cannot reasonably be considered as usable in such a case.

-9.11 Any claim of the principal shall extinguish after the principal has put the product to use, processed or treated it, printed or cut it, or has delivered it on to third parties, unless the principal demonstrates that it was not reasonably able to notify the user of its complaint at an earlier stage.
+9.11 Any claim of the principal shall extinguish after the principal has put the product to use, processed or treated it, printed or cut it, or has delivered it on to third parties, unless the principal demonstrates that it was not reasonably able to notify the supplier of its complaint at an earlier stage.

-10.3 The principal shall not be entitled to alienate or encumber the products delivered in any way before payment has been made for them in full, unless the user has been informed of this in advance and has agreed to it.
+10.3 The principal shall not be entitled to alienate or encumber the products delivered in any way before payment has been made for them in full, unless the supplier has been informed of this in advance and has agreed to it.
 Should the principal fail to comply with this obligation, the purchase price shall then be immediately due and payable in full.